Gangu (ruler)

 Gangu or Gangadhar Shastri Wabale was a Brahmin ruler of the Deccan.
-Ala-ud-din Hasan Bahman Shah, the founder of the Bahmani Sultanate, was a servant and general in his service.
+A popular legend claims that Ala-ud-din Hasan Bahman Shah, the founder of the Bahmani Sultanate, was a servant and general in his service, but historians generally reject this as unfounded.

 Biography

 Gangu was a Brahmin ruler of the Deccan.
 There is a popular legend regarding him narrated by the 17th century poet Ferishta, which says that Hasan Gangu (Ala-ud-Din Bahman Shah) was a servant of a brahmin ruler named Gangu (hence the name Hasan Gangu), who educated Hasan in Hinduism and made him a general in his army.
 Historians have not found any corroboration for the legend.